Fibre44/DENISNicolas_7_14032022/README.md

 Pour faciliter la prise en charge de [Postam](https://learning.postman.com/docs/sending-requests/cookies/) en local l'option secure est sur false

-HttpOnly - If present, the cookie won't be accessible to the client-side scripts run on the page (for example, with document.cookie in JavaScript).
-The cookie will only be added to the cookie header in requests that are made.
-This field does not have an effect on Postman's behavior.
+Secure - If present, the cookie is only sent when the URL begins with https:// and won't be sent over an insecure connection.

 ```env
 SECURE=false